kadiramin/Media-Player-Application-using-Ruby/README.md

-# Simple Media Player Project
+#  Media Player Project

+A simple media player application using ruby